Raj Singh Dungarpur: Biography

 Maharaj Raj Singh was born in the erstwhile princely state of Dungarpur in Rajasthan (then called Rajputana) on 19 December 1935.
 He was the youngest son of Maharawal Lakshman Singhji, the ruler of Dungarpur.
 He has two brothers, namely, Jaisinghji and Mahipalsinghji, and three sisters, one of whom is the Maharani of Bikaner.
 He studied at Daly College, Indore.
 He was the long-term romantic partner of Lata Mangeshkar, the legendary singer.

 He played for the Rajasthan cricket team and Central Zone cricket team, appearing in 86 first class cricket matches from 1955 to 1971, and taking 206 wickets as a medium-pace bowler.
 In Rajasthan's victory over Vidarbha in 1967-68 he took his best figures of 7 for 88 and 5 for 55.
-He was appointed as the Manager of the Indian Cricket team on a number of occasions.
-He was also a keen wildlife enthusiast, and golfer.
+He was appointed as the Manager of the Indian cricket team on a number of tours.

 He was also the president of Cricket Club of India, Mumbai for 13 years.
 He served as the president of the Board of Control for Cricket in India for two terms.
 His last cricketing stint was as the manager of the Indian team to Pakistan.

 He died on 12 September 2009, after a prolonged battle with Alzheimer's disease, in Mumbai, aged 73.
 His funeral was held at Dungarpur.